If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with:

 Notice the sensations in your body as you lean into the joy of having exactly what you desire.

-This FEELING is actually what your heart is longing for even more than the situation itself.
+This feeling is what your heart is longing for even more than the situation itself.

-Bringing this into your conscious awareness on a regular basis will stimulate your senses and help motivate you to take action steps towards creating it.
+Bringing this into your conscious awareness regularly will stimulate your senses and help motivate you to take action steps towards creating it.

 - Create an action plan and break it down into doable tasks.
 Sometimes, just imagining the steps required to achieve our goals can be daunting enough to stop us before we even start.
-Try sitting down and mapping out an action plan for how to reach that goal you have (even if you really don’t know exactly what’s required).
+Try sitting down and mapping out an action plan to reach your goal (even if you don’t know exactly what’s required).

-When you’ve got your first list, try breaking the steps down further and further until they feel like something you could actually do.
+When you’ve got your first list, try breaking down the steps further and further until they feel like something you could do.

 Keep taking the little steps every day, week, or whatever timeframe works for you.